CREATIVES FOR OUR FUTURE

 The Swarovski Foundation operates through a network of international partners and stakeholders which includes the United Nations Office for Partnerships.

-What is the Swarovski Foundation Institute: Creatives for our Future program?
+What is the Swarovski Foundation: Creatives for our Future program?

-Swarovski Foundation Institute: Creatives for Our Future is a new program designed by the Swarovski Foundation to identify and accelerate the next generation of creative leaders in the sustainability space.
+Swarovski Foundation: Creatives for Our Future is a new program designed by the Swarovski Foundation to identify and accelerate the next generation of creative leaders in the sustainability space.

 The United Nations Office for Partnerships serves as an advisor for the program.